Load libraries

 - A table of summary statistics,

-- An appropriate plot with titles and axes labels,
+- An appropriate plot with titles and axes labels (include both a histogram and boxplot for numeric data)

 - A short paragraph description in full complete English sentences.